oncody/vue-webpack-tutorial/02-npm/README.md

 # This is intentional and NPM will create that directory and file for us when it runs

 # Globally add 'http-server'
-yarn global add http-server
+npm install -global http-server

 # Add our vue NPM dependency
-yarn
+npm install

 # This will create a 'node_modules' directory with our vue NPM dependency

 # Run http-server
-yarn start
+npm start

 # Navigate to our app